akshaykadidal/BasicFunctions/README.md

 ## Bulk import neo4j.
-use the sample files to bulk upload to neo4j. for more detailed instructions you can follow along this vedio or this blog. use this snippet in the neo4j terminal
+use the sample files to bulk upload to neo4j.
+Download the files located [here](https://github.com/akshaykadidal/BasicFunctions/tree/master/neo4j_bulkimport) use this snippet in the neo4j terminal
 ```example:
 bin\neo4j-admin import --mode=csv --nodes:User=import\id.csv --relationships:FOLLOWS=import\relations.csv --ignore-missing-nodes=true --multiline-fields=true
 ```
+For more detailed instructions you can follow along this vedio or this blog.